 How to lower the cost of tractor-trailer insurance

-- Ask for Discounts – Insurance companies offer price discounts for different kinds of insurances for your tractor from deer guards on your truck to keep a clean driving record.
+Insurance companies offer price discounts for different kinds of insurance for your tractor from deer guards on your truck to keep a clean driving record.
 When speaking to the insurance agent, don’t hesitate to ask for discounts.
 You might qualify for a certain discount.

 Note: The figures cited in the article may vary from state to state.
 Always check your policy for the exact figure or contact your insurance agent for proper and transparent explanations.